eddievelasquez/IntercodeToolbox/Intercode.Toolbox.TemplateEngine/README.md

 The `argumentSeparator` parameter specifies the character used to separate the macro's name from it's argument; if `null`, the value in the `DefaultArgumentSeparator` constant is used.

-An `ArgumentException` exception will be thrown if either `macroDelimiter` or 'argumentSeparator` are a non-punctuation character.
+An `ArgumentException` exception will be thrown if either `macroDelimiter` or `argumentSeparator` are a non-punctuation character.

 #### Properties